How Holland Code tests work: All you need to know

 These categories cover a whole range of roles – we go into that below.
 As a recruiter, you could use this as a pre-employment test for job candidates.
 We are all familiar with the concept that employees are generally more satisfied when they are doing work they like or are good at.
 So, this is a good way to see if a candidate is one of the right personality types for the job on offer.

 As an HR professional, you may be dealing with a staff member who is unhappy in their current role.
 If they aren’t engaged at work, offering them new career paths could be a good option.
-If you are not sure what type of role they may enjoy, the Holland code could help.
+If you are not sure what type of role they may enjoy, the Holland code assessment could help.
 Maybe they will discover something they never realized about themselves.
-Try to encourage them to match their interests and strengths with their career and vocational choice.
-You may just find yourself with a more motivated staff member on your hands.
+Try to encourage them to match their interests and strengths with their career and vocational choice and you may just find yourself with a more motivated staff member on your hands.

 - Realistic (Doers)